HloHarshit/Indian-Census-SQL-EDA/README.md

 [IndianCensus.ipynb](IndianCensus.ipynb): Jupyter Notebook containing the Python code for the exploratory data analysis of the Indian Census data using SQL queries.

 ## Usage

+You can clone this repository to your local machine and run the Jupyter Notebook to perform the SQL-based EDA.
+Ensure you have a MySQL server set up with the indiancensus database containing the data1 and data2 tables.

 ```bash
 git clone https://github.com/HloHarshit/Indian-Census-SQL-EDA.git